Florida

 companies whose policies reflect our Purposes and Principles as well as

 Social Action Issues and Actions of Immediate Witness.
-Not only will we not
+Not only will we

-invest in companies whose policies conflict with ours positions but we will
+invest in companies whose policies conflict with ours positions but we

 seek out those companies who take positive steps.